COUNCILLOR HENDSBEE

 Dedication

 I have the reputation of being very dedicated in showing support, attending and actively participating in many local committees, service clubs, community association board meetings, public functions, church suppers, and charitable fundraising events.
-Being the regular Bingo Caller for the Lake Echo Lions Club, I have often volunteered my services to other bingos and auctions for fund-raising efforts.
+Been a regular bingo caller and still an active volunteer worker at the Lake Echo Lions Club, I have often volunteered my services to other bingos and auctions for fund-raising efforts.

 Expenses